Monitoring with the lsnrctl utility in Oracle 10g

 Welcome to LSNRCTL, type "help" for information.

-To launch the prompt, you type lsnrctl
+LSNRCTL> To launch the prompt, you type lsnrctl and press Enter.

-A prompt displays, and you no longer need to type lsnrctl
+A prompt displays, and you no longer need to type lsnrctl when issuing the tool's commands.

 You now need to start the listener.